watson-developer-cloud/node-red-labs/basic_examples/speech_to_text/README.md

 ## On Bluemix

 If you are using Node-RED on Bluemix, go to your Node-RED app and click 'add a service or API' This will open a new window where you can select the Speech to Text service.
-Then you click on 'Use' a screen will show which asks for a restage, click on 'yes' and wait a minute.
+Then you click on 'Create' a screen will show which asks for a restage, click on 'Restage' and wait a few minutes.
 When the application is started click on the Url to go to your Node-RED application.

 ### Uploading from a URL